Matariki: The nine stars

 To the ancient Greeks, the Pleiades contained nine stars: the parents Atlas and Pleione, positioned to one side of the cluster, and their seven daughters Alcyone, Maia, Taygeta, Electra, Merope, Celaeno and Sterope.

 Many Māori sources, especially older ones, list seven stars in Matariki: Matariki herself, the central star in the cluster (the kai whakahaere or 'conductor'), and six children.
 The emblem of the Kīngitanga or Māori King movement, Te Paki o Matariki, includes the star Matariki flanked by three stars on each side.
 The six other stars are sometimes named as Matariki's daughters.

 It has been suggested that the idea of Matariki as a group of seven female stars was influenced by the concept of the Pleiades' "seven sisters".
-However, some researches have suggested that the near universal tradition of recognising seven stars is based on astronomical observations made 100,000 years ago which have been maintained through oral histories in various cultures.
+Others claim the near-universal tradition of recognising seven stars is based on astronomical observations made up to 100,000 years ago, maintained through oral histories in various cultures.

 The manuscript of Rāwiri Te Kōkau passed on to Rangi Mātāmua recognised nine stars in Matariki, adding Pōhutukawa and Hiwa-i-te-Rangi (also known just as Hiwa) to make a total of eight children, five of which were female and three male.
 The father of Matariki's children was Rehua, paramount chief of the heavens, identified by Māori as the star Antares.

 The stars of Matariki and their genders as recorded by Te Kōkau are identified with particular traits and areas of influence, also reflected in their positions in the star cluster: